kossiitkgp/KWoC-Backend/README.md

   - `lines_removed` (uint): The number of lines removed by the student during KWoC.
   - `languages_used` (string): A list of languages used by the student in KWoC contributions, separated by comma(,).
   - `projects_worked` (string): A list of IDs of projects the student contributed to during KWoC.
-  - `pulls` (string): A list of links to pull requests contributed by the student during KWoC, separated by comma(,).
+  - `pulls` (string): A list of links to pull requests contributed by the student during KWoC, separated by a comma(,).

 ### Command-Line Arguments